Gilmore Tee: Background

 Gilmore is a Licensee for MTV Staying Alive Foundation, involved in distributing the content for the HIV/AIDS awareness television and radio show, MTV Shuga.
 Gilmore was the Host & Producer of Award Nominated Prime Time television show, Thatha Wena which aired on Zimbabwe Broadcasting Cooperation.
-In 2019, Gilmore became the Festival Coordinator for the European Film Festival Zimbabwe which was established by the European Union Delegation.
-In the year 2019, Gilmore Founded & Curated The PiChani, a PAN African lifestyle and cross-networking platform which integrates young entrepreneurs, leaders and achievers, from finance, creative, agriculture, civic, tourism, medical, technology, diplomatic and sports industries.
+In 2018, Gilmore became the Festival Coordinator for the European Film Festival Zimbabwe which was established by the European Union Delegation.
+SInce then he has been Co-Curating programs and coordinating the European Film Festival in Zimbabwe.
+He resigned from his post in October 2023.
+In the year 2019, Gilmore Founded & Curated The PiChani, a PAN African lifestyle and cross-networking platform that integrates young entrepreneurs, leaders and achievers, from finance, creative, agriculture, civic, tourism, medical, technology, diplomatic and sports industries.
 Yearly, The PiChani gathers a group of 200 of the above-mentioned, for an exclusive INVITE ONLY evening event with performances, showcases, food, drinks and exhibitions.
 The PiChani has been attended by Award Winning South African Influencer - Mihlali Ndamase, Award Winning Media Personality - Luthanda "LootLove" Shosha, Editor-in-Chief for Glamour Magazine - South Africa, Nontando Mposo, ZiFM Stereo Radio Host - MisRed and South African Fashion Designer - Mzukisi Mbane.
-The PiChani has since partnered with Food Lovers Market, FastJet, Jameson Irish Whiskey, Habakkuk Trust, Khanondo Travel & Tours, Paper Bag Africa and Three Monkeys Wine.
+The PiChani has since partnered with Liquor Supplies, African Sun, FastJet, Jameson Irish Whiskey, Habakkuk Trust, Khanondo Travel & Tours, Paper Bag Africa and Three Monkeys Wine.
 In 2021, the event had a digital footprint of 5 Million, increasing to 15 Million in 2022.

 In 2021, Gilmore founded - eMoyeni Digital Storytelling, a project aimed at equipping content creators with skills on how best they can navigate the digital space to reach larger numbers with their content.
 The initiative has benefitted over 100 content creators who have been part of the 2 cohorts of participants.
 It has linked them to industry players such as Aljazeera's - Imran Garda, Media Personality - Vimbai Mutinhiri, US Based Actress - Sibongile Mlambo, and Editor-in-Chief for GQ South Africa - Molife Kumona, amongst many.
 Through his partnership with British Council, Gilmore led a Research Project called I Wear My Culture ZW, which explored on 10 Zimbabwean and 2 UK ethnic groups, zoning on their traditional cultural attires, house decorations, body art, sustainable practices and unique colours.
-The research which took over 8 months, involved 10 young designers traveling to the different ethnic groups' original locations to gather information.
-The end result of the project is 20 contemporary garments interpreting the findings, a fashion film and a mini-documentary captured by Prosper and Nicole Kunyetu.
+The research, which took over 8 months, involved 10 young designers traveling to the different ethnic groups' original locations to gather information.
+The end result of the project is 20 contemporary garments interpreting the findings, an award-winning fashion film and an award-winning documentary captured by Prosper and Nicole Kunyetu.
+The I Wear My Culture Documentary won the Outstanding Full Length TV Production award at the Bulawayo Arts Awards 2023 and also bagged a silver award at the International Tourism Film Festival Africa 2024.
+The documentary screened at the Bulawayo Arts Festival 2024, an initiative by the Bulawayo City Council.
+As part of I Wear My Culture, Gilmore released a look book featuring pictures taken by internationally acclaimed UK Based photographer - Val Juma.